The Bookshelf

 ★★★★★

 This one really got me on the edge of my seat.
 My first horror book, starting off really strong with what I've been told is one of King's best and scariest.
 The slow build-up makes the payoff at the end really hit hard.
 Every time I experience a story where the main themes are grief and loss, they're always really good, and this is no exception.
+The story goes in quite an extreme direction, and at the end the suspense was so intense I had to hold myself back from skipping forward and reading as fast as possible to see what would happen next.
+It's incredibly fun to get that into a book, and I appreciate that this book could give me that.

 Babel cover